102

 Domaine de Chevalier

-I arrived mid-morning, and the weather was again sunny after some rain fell during the night.
+I arrived mid-morning, and the weather was again sunny after some rain fell at night.
 This property I've followed with great admiration since my first visit here in March 1984.

-Before tasting 2005, 2007, 2008 and 2009 D.d.Chevalier in red and white, I was offered the first juice of 2010 from Sauvignon Blanc and Sémillon.
-Both expressed wonderful and intense flavours of acacia flower, apple and lemongrass, excellent acidity and potentially 13.5% alcohol.
-Olivier Bernard is expecting this vintage to be a real, real stunner, maybe one of the best ones he's ever made!
-Merlots were expected to be harvested next week, while Cabernet Sauvignon had to wait two weeks, with the approximate end of the harvest around the 20th of October.
+Before tasting 2005, 2007, 2008, and 2009 D.d.Chevalier in red and white, I was offered the first juice of 2010 from Sauvignon Blanc and Sémillon.
+Both expressed wonderful and intense flavors of acacia flower, apple, and lemongrass, excellent acidity, and potentially 13.5% alcohol.
+Olivier Bernard expects this vintage to be an absolute stunner, maybe one of the best he's ever made!
+Merlots were scheduled to be harvested next week, while Cabernet Sauvignon had to wait two weeks, with the approximate end of the harvest around the 20th of October.
 "Vendange tardive" anyone ;)

-The tasting started with 2007 red D.d.Chevalier, a wine with the aroma of ripe Cabernet Sauvignon, good bite, nice structure and nice length on the palate.
+The tasting started with 2007 red D.d.Chevalier, a wine with the aroma of ripe Cabernet Sauvignon, good bite, excellent structure, and nice length on the palate.
 Finishes smoothly.
 To be enjoyed while big vintages take their time to mature.
-2008 was well-balanced wine with a fine concentration of ripe berries and ripe tannin, splendid acidity, great depth and length.
+2008 was well-balanced wine with a fine concentration of ripe berries and ripe tannin, splendid acidity, great depth, and length.
 Big success for the vintage.
-2005 showed great intensity of fruit, perfectly ripe tannin, richness, elegance and finesse.
+2005 showed the great intensity of fruit, perfectly ripe tannin, richness, elegance, and finesse.
 Sublime effort.
 2009 was packed with energy and youthfulness.
-Very aromatic, subtle, and concentrated and long finish.
+Very aromatic, subtle, and concentrated and had a long finish.
 Great wine.
-At lunch, I tasted 2002 red which was very seductive, aromatic, elegant and tasty with a fine finish.
+At lunch, I tasted 2002 red which was very seductive, aromatic, elegant, and tasty with a fine finish.
 Very enjoyable to taste now.
-2003 red showed charm but also very ripe fruit with a touch of heat/baked flavour (liquorice) and some dryness on the palate.
+2003 red showed charm but also very ripe fruit with a touch of heat/baked flavor (licorice) and some dryness on the palate.
 Atypical for the property, imho.
-2004 red impressed a lot with a fabulous aroma of black fruit on the nose, splendid structure and impeccable balance.
+2004 red impressed a lot with a fabulous aroma of black fruit on the nose, splendid structure, and impeccable balance.
 Fabulous wine with style and grace.

-Among whites, I began with 2009, which had acacia, apple and lemon flavours, richness, splendid acidity, excellent balance and a smooth aftertaste.
+Among whites, I began with 2009, which had acacia, apple, and lemon flavors, richness, splendid acidity, excellent balance, and a smooth aftertaste.
 Great elegance and style.
-2008 was a better wine for me than 2009, with mineral touch, deeper, more length and longer finish.
+2008 was a better wine for me than 2009, with a mineral touch, deeper, more length, and longer finish.
 Sublime and sophisticated wine.
-2005 presented multi-dimensional and fabulously structured wine with exquisite aromatic expression, excellent balance and persistent aftertaste.
+2005 presented multi-dimensional and fabulously structured wine with exquisite aromatic expression, excellent balance, and persistent aftertaste.
 Incredible wine.
 2007 was even better than 2005 with a very mineral "look" and more of everything.
 Fantastic effort.
-2000 tasted during lunch offered immediate appeal, roundness and charm.
+2000 tasted during lunch offered immediate appeal, roundness, and charm.
 Very enjoyable now.

 Haut Brion/La Mission Haut Brion

-I've also admired both estates greatly since my first visit here in March 1984.
+I've admired both estates since my first visit here in March 1984.

 The always smiling Turid Alcaras, PR manager at both estates, welcomed us.
 We tasted 2008 and 2009 from both estates in red and white.
-When in Bordeaux, you always taste red wine before white because if you do the opposite, the acidity in white wine will make tannin in red wine taste more acidic and sharper.
+In Bordeaux, you always taste red wine before white because if you do the opposite, the acidity in white wine will make tannin taste more acidic and sharper.

-2008 La Chapelle de La Mission Haut Brion expressed very aromatic blackberries, ripe tannins, fine structure, concentration and lengthy finish.
-Splendid second wine from La Mission.
-2008 Le Clarence de Haut Brion, the second wine of Haut Brion, was more powerful, concentrated and tannic than 2008 La Chapelle.
+2008 La Chapelle de La Mission Haut Brion expressed very aromatic blackberries, ripe tannins, fine structure, concentration, and lengthy finish.
+The splendid second wine from La Mission.
+2008 Le Clarence de Haut Brion, the second wine of Haut Brion, was more powerful, concentrated, and tannic than 2008 La Chapelle.
 Splendid effort.
-2008 La Mission Haut Brion looked like a beautiful cloth creation of haute couture - sublime, elegant, finesse, silky and smooth.
-2008 Haut Brion was, on the other hand, a strong wine, classy, very long, mineral, velvety and with astonishing balance.
-Fabulous potential here.
+2008 La Mission Haut Brion looked like a beautiful cloth creation of haute couture - sublime, elegant, finesse, silky, and smooth.
+2008 Haut Brion was, on the other hand, a robust wine, classy, very long, mineral, velvety, and with astonishing balance.
+There's a fabulous potential here.

-2008 Laville Haut Brion (last vintage with that name) displayed very aromatic fruit of acacia flower, peach and lemon supported by great acidity and balance.
+2008 Laville Haut Brion (last vintage with that name) displayed a very aromatic fruit of acacia flower, peach, and lemon supported by great acidity and balance.
 Excellent wine.
-2008 Haut Brion white showed more class and style than Laville, with more intensity, finesse and sophisticated touch.
+2008 Haut Brion white showed more class and style than Laville, with more intensity, finesse, and sophisticated touch.
 Fantastic effort.

-2009 La Chapelle de La Mission Haut Brion was stronger and slightly riper, and deeper than 2008.
+2009 La Chapelle de La Mission Haut Brion was stronger, slightly riper, and deeper than 2008.
 Delightful wine.
-It was the same story with 2009 Le Clarence de Haut Brion.
-2009 La Mission Haut Brion did improve its appearance since April this year with an extremely aromatic, deep, sophisticated and long attitude.
+It was the same story with the 2009 Le Clarence de Haut Brion.
+2009 La Mission Haut Brion did improve its appearance since April this year with an extremely aromatic, deep, sophisticated, and long attitude.
 Extremely sublime and enchanting wine.
 Wow!
 2009 Haut Brion was like a granite rock you had to split into pieces with a hammer to get the goodies out.
 Enormous potential here.

-2009 La Clarte de Haut Brion (a combination of second wine from La Mission white and Haut Brion white) was a pleasant wine with good intensity, acidity and structure.
-Both 2009 La Mission white and Haut Brion white expressed more intensity, minerality and acidity than their 2008 counterparts.
+2009 La Clarte de Haut Brion (a combination of second wine from La Mission white and Haut Brion white) was a pleasant wine with good intensity, acidity, and structure.
+2009 La Mission white and Haut Brion white expressed more intensity, minerality, and acidity than their 2008 counterparts.

 Friday the 1st of October 2010